|Nutrition Facts (per serving)|

 Gather the ingredients.

-Preheat oven to 350 F. Place quince in 9 x 12 baking dish, flesh side up.
+Preheat oven to 350 F. Place quince in 9 x 12-inch baking dish, flesh side up.
 Cover each quince half generously with butter.
 Sprinkle with sugar.
 Fill baking dish with water.

 Sprinkle with sugar.
 Fill baking dish with water.